Songs - Around the World

 Fried ham, fried ham, cheese and baloney;

-Then we’ll have some more fried ham, fried ham.
+Then well have some more fried ham, fried ham.

 Next verse, same as the first, . . . style: